Published September 2021

 BONUS: Chlorthalidone is more potent than hydrochlorothiazide – it has a longer half-life, and likely has more CV risk reduction as well.
 (This comes at the expense of more adverse effects, like hypokalemia, however).

 BONUS: A word on SGLT2 inhibitors: they reduce systolic blood pressure by ~5 mmHg.
 Not FDA approved for blood pressure reduction in absence of another indication.

 Objective 3: Identify patients whose clinical presentation is concerning for a secondary cause of hypertension.

-- Guide learners through indications for evaluation of secondary hypertension.
+- Guide learners through indications for evaluation of secondary HTN.
 Then, click on “common differential” to work through the evaluation of secondary HTN.

-- Of note, 20-30% of hypertension is due to hyperaldosteronism state.
-There should be a low threshold for testing renin-aldosterone levels when treating hypertension with atypical features.
+- Of note, 20-30% of HTN is due to hyperaldosteronism state.
+There should be a low threshold for testing renin-aldosterone levels when treating HTN with atypical features.